 • Non-Executive Director: These directors are not involved in the daily operations of the business, but they provide a third-party perspective in the decision-making process.
 Non-executive directors are experts in the industry as they advise on various aspects of the business.

-• Reserve Director: Companies in Hong Kong which possess a single shareholder and a sole director have authority to appoint a reserve director.
-In any case, if the sole director is absent or dead, the reserve director can take decisions on behalf of the sole director.
-However, there is no such provision under the Companies Act stating that the reserve director has the permission to act in the place of the sole director if the sole director becomes mentally unstable.
+• Reserve Director: Companies in Hong Kong which possess a single shareholder and a sole director have the authority to appoint a reserve director.
+In any case, if the sole director is absent or dead, the reserve director can make decisions on behalf of the sole director.
+However, there is no such provision under the Companies Act stating that the reserve director has permission to act in the place of the sole director if the sole director becomes mentally unstable.

 • Managing Director: The other directors appoint the managing director of the company who looks after the daily chores of the company.
 The managing director is also known as the Chief Executive Officer.
 As directors do not receive any salary from the organization, they appoint an MD who can look after the workings of the company in the absence of other directors.